-- Lessons are carefully planned to include different learning styles and regular reflection time and progress checks. - Different level groupings are identified in each class and children will work in these groups at times. - Children often work in mixed ability partners and groups. - Learning objectives are shared with the children and displayed throughout the lesson. - Success criteria are shared with the children so that expectations are clear. - Children's work is regularly marked and all staff follow the whole school marking policy: tickled pink and green for growth. - Children are set individual targets in literacy and numeracy and these are displayed in the classroom. - Literacy/numeracy is a priority for all staff: there are working walls for each of these subjects in the classroom. - Alternative ways of recording are used.
+- Differentiated teaching and outcomes are used to ensure the progress of all children. - The whole school uses a 'dyslexiafriendly' approach to teaching and learning. - Lessons are carefully planned to include different learning styles and regular reflection time and progress checks. - Different level groupings are identified in each class and children will work in these groups at times. - Children often work in mixed ability pairings and groups. - Learning objectives are shared with the children and displayed throughout the lesson. - Success criteria are shared with the children so that expectations are clear.